etetoolkit/ete/doc/tutorial/tutorial_etree2orthoxml.rst

 To work, :attr:`etree2orthoxml` requires only one argument containing the newick representation of a tree or the name of the file that contains it.
-By default, automatic detection of speciation and duplication events will be carried out, although this can be easily disabled when event information is provided along with the newick tree.
+By default, automatic detection of speciation and duplication events will be carried out using the built-in :ref:`species overlap algorithm <spoverlap>`, although this behavior can be easily disabled when event information is provided along with the newick tree.
 In the following sections you will find some use case examples.

 Also, consider reading the source code of the script.
 It is documented and it can be used as a template for more specific applications.
 Note